Chious/M4-AlphaShop-I/README.md

-# Alpha Camp Dev-C4-M5 - Alpha Shop III
+# Alpha Camp Dev-C4-M5 - Alpha Shop IIII

-_This is frist submit of part III_
+_This is frist submit of part IIII_

 ### The challenge

 Users should be able to:

 - RWD View in Website

-## NEW!!

-- Add or delete items in the cart
-- Save User input in the form
+- Show Shopping Cart in the view
+- Submit UserInfo after clicked

+## Update

+- remove useState in component and use `StateProvider.jsx` to manage state.
+- console.log `userInfo` after clicking submit.

 ### Screenshot